vesuxyz/docs/blog/2025-11-27-unified-liquidity/index.md

 ## V2 as the New Standard

 Vesu currently has 18 pools across V1 and V2, which makes it harder to find the right market and spread liquidity across many smaller pools.
-Consolidating liquidity in the newer V2 pools reduces this fragmentation and creates a simpler setup.
+Consolidating liquidity in the V2 pools reduces this fragmentation and creates a simpler setup.

 V2 pools run on improved smart contract audited by Zenith, ChainSecurity and OpenZeppelin.
 Their full reports are available in the [docs](https://docs.vesu.xyz/security/audits).
 Each pool uses its own isolated contract, with less complexity and better gas efficiency.